Avnet/Ultra96-PYNQ/README.md

 petalinux-package --bsp --force -p sensors96b --hwsource ../Ultra96/sensors96b/sensors96b --output ../Ultra96/sensors96b_v2.bsp
 ```

-Note: The PYNQ packages scripts and extra files will pull in v2 critical changes automatically such as the wifi driver.
+Note: The PYNQ packages scripts and extra files will also pull in and override some settings for any bsp automatically.
+For example the v2 Microchip wifi driver.